Ross River Dam: Location and features

 The dam was constructed by Leighton Contractors in 1971 for the purposes of flood mitigation and water storage.
 The dam was an attempt to address Townsville's dual water concerns--abundance and scarcity--and added to the city's long history of attempting to tame the natural environment.

+In the 1980s, the second stage of the dam necessitated a deviation of the Flinders Highway and Mount Isa railway line (which previously ran straight north-south) to be further east.
+This was completed by 1986 and resulted in the closure of Toonpan and Barringha railway stations on the removed route; they were not re-established on new route.

 Following a 2007 upgrade of facilities, the dam has a capacity of 250000 ML and an earth rock embankment 8.67 km in length and 34.4 m high.
 The reservoir has a catchment area of 750 km2 with a controlled gated spillway.
 The reservoir has a current capacity of 233187 ML of water; and can hold up to 803565 ML of water in flood mitigation.

 When the dam gates open, water spills over into the Ross River.
 Visitors may view the dam from a viewing platform at Ross Park.
 The Ross Dam Pump Station supplies up to 232 ML of water to the Douglas Water Treatment Plant, where the water undergoes aeration, sedimentation, rapid sand filtration and chlorination treatment before being pumped to the reservoir where the water is distributed to Townsville.

 At the base of the dam and on the banks of the Ross River is Ross Park, part of Riverway, with facilities for picnics or barbecues, as well as public toilets at this location.